Legienstraße station

 Legienstraße is a metro station on the Hamburg U-Bahn lines U2 and U4.
 The station was opened in September 1967 and is located in the Hamburg district of Horn, Germany.
 Horn is part of the borough of Hamburg-Mitte.

-Legienstraße is peculiar among Hamburg U-Bahn stations, as its two side platforms are rather wide apart, separated by a green median strip.
+Legienstraße is peculiar among Hamburg U-Bahn stations, as its two side platforms are rather wide apart, with a maintenance facility between the platforms.
+Previously the two platforms were separated by a green median strip.

 Service

 Trains

 Legienstraße is served by Hamburg U-Bahn lines U2 and U4; departures are every 5 minutes.